Separating responsibility for maintenance and acquisition

 The first three principles lead to distorted assessments of one’s own capabilities.
 The fourth principle leads to distorted assessments of the capabilities of others.

-As an example of distorted self-assessment, consider a team or its managers who must undertake retirement of some types of technical debt.
-And suppose that they must do this in the course of enhancing or repairing an asset.
-Such a task plan seems at first to offer efficiencies.
-The engineers can readily make both kinds of changes at one go.
-Metaphorically, if we must go to the store for milk, we can also pick up bread while we’re there, rather than making two trips.
+As an example of distorted self-assessment, consider a team or its managers who must undertake retirement of some types of technical debt in the course of enhancing or repairing an asset.
+Such a task plan seems at first to offer efficiencies, because the engineers can readily make both kinds of changes at one go.
+Metaphorically, if we must go to the store for milk, we can also pick up bread while we are there, rather than making two trips.

 However, modifying an existing complex technological asset is unlike shopping for bread and milk.
-The two kinds of modifications—debt retirement and asset enhancement or repair—might seem at first to be separable.
-Often they are.
-But if they aren’t separable, and we undertake the two tasks together, testing and debugging can become extremely complicated.
-The complications arise because of interactions between defects in the two kinds of modifications.
+The two kinds of modifications — debt retirement and asset enhancement or repair — might seem at first to be separable, and often they are.
+But if they are not separable, and the two tasks are undertaken together, testing and debugging can become extremely complicated, because of interactions between defects in the two kinds of modifications.
 Under some circumstances, an experienced team and its managers might be more likely to anticipate these difficulties.
 An inexperienced team and its managers might be more likely to underestimate the difficulties, as a consequence of the Dunning-Kruger effect.
 Budget and schedule overruns are possible consequences of underestimating the complexity of the problem.

-As an example of the fourth principle above, the Dunning-Kruger effect can cause some decision makers to discount the warnings and resource requests of engineers and their managers.
-Decision makers who are unsophisticated in matters related to technical debt must nevertheless assess the validity of the resource requests.
-In making these assessments, these decision makers may be at a disadvantage for a number of reasons.
-Examples:
+As an example of the fourth principle above, the Dunning-Kruger effect can cause some decision-makers to discount the warnings and resource requests of engineers and their managers.
+Decision-makers who are unsophisticated in matters related to technical debt must nevertheless assess the validity of the requests for resources.
+In making these assessments, these decision-makers may be disadvantaged for a number of reasons, including the following:

-Investigations of organizational behavior relative to technical debt and the Dunning-Kruger effect could be fruitful.
-For example, what is the degree of correlation between burdens of technical debt and the incidence of rejected or severely curtailed proposals for resources?
-Also rewarding would be a survey of the nearly 200 known cognitive biases, to determine which of them might be most likely to affect decision-making relative to technical debt.
+Investigations of the degree of correlation between burdens of technical debt and the incidence of rejected or severely curtailed proposals for resources to support technical debt management programs could determine the significance of the Dunning-Kruger effect relative to the problem of technical debt.
+Also rewarding would be a survey of the nearly 200 known cognitive biases, to determine which of them might be most likely to affect decision-making relative to technical debt, and how best to mitigate the risks they present.

 References